Ranked! The 20 best Argentina players of all time

 (Image credit: Getty Images)

 The best ever.
 After winning a gold medal with Argentina's Under-23 team in 2008, Lionel Messi had to wait a long time for major trophies to arrive with the senior side.
-But they eventually did.
+They eventually did and he made it happen.

-Messi led the Albiceleste to the Copa America title in 2021 and the World Cup in Qatar a year later, finishing as the best player in both tournaments.
-Previously, he had lost in four finals, but kept going and has scored over 100 goals for his national team.
+Messi led Argentina to the Copa America title in 2021 and the World Cup in Qatar a year later, finishing as the best player in both tournaments.
+Previously, he had lost in four finals.
+He kept going and has now scored over 100 goals for his national team.

 Ben Hayward